myFace-KYC/Identity_Verification/README.md

 * Instant email updates to user for registration and KYC status

 ## To-do
-* KYC fields regex verification
+* KYC-Form fields regex verification
+* Firebase UploadTaskSnapshot to return img download URL after upload, to be passsed into python server
 * Summary page before KYC submission
 * Remove ability to backtrack during KYC
 * Progress bar of KYC